-Experiments have been performed to determine the modulation bandwidth attainable in a short-cavity laser.
-The lasers used were buried heterostructure lasers fabricated on a semi-insulation substrate "BH on SI" [16].
-In addition to a low lasing threshold (typically $\leq 15 \,\mathrm{mA}$ ) which is necessary to avoid excessive heating when operated at high above threshold, these lasers posses very low parasitic capacitance [17] which otherwise would obscure modulation effects at higher frequencies (>5 GHz).
-The lasers were mounted on a 50 $\Omega$ stripline.
-Microwave s-parameter measurements show that electrical reflection from the laser diode accounts to no more than a few dB (< 5 dB) of variation in the drive current amplitude over a frequency range of 0.1-8.5 GHz.
+capacitance [17], which otherwise would obscure modulation effects at higher frequencies (>5 GHz).
+The lasers were mounted on a 50 Ω stripline.
+Microwave s-parameter measurements show that electrical reflection from the laser diode accounts to no more than a few dB (<5 dB) of variation in the drive current amplitude over a frequency range of 0.1-8.5 GHz.
 A sweep oscillator (HP8350) was used in conjunction with a network analyzer (HP8746B) to obtain the modulation data.
 The photodiode used was a high-speed GaAs pin diode fabricated on semi-insulating substrate.
 Its response was carefully calibrated from 0.1 to 10 GHz using a step-recovery-diode excited GaAs laser, which produced optical pulses 25 ps in full width at half-maximum, as measured by standard nonlinear autocorrelation techniques.
-The response of the diode to the optical pulse, recorded on the microwave spectrum analyzer, is then de-convolved by the finite width of the optical pulse.
+The response of the diode to the optical pulse, recorded on the microwave spectrum analyzer, is then deconvolved by the finite width of the optical pulse.
 The observed modulation response of the laser is normalized by the photodiode response at each frequency.
-Figure 2.3a, b shows the cw light vs. current characteristic of a short-cavity $(120\,\mu\text{m})$ BH on SI laser, and the modulation responses at various bias points as indicated in Fig. 2.3a are shown in Fig. 2.3b.
+Figure 2.3a, b show the CW light-versus-current characteristic of a short-cavity (120 μ m) BH on SI laser, and the modulation responses at various bias points as indicated in Fig. 2.3a are shown in Fig. 2.3b.
 The modulation bandwidth can be pushed to beyond 8 GHz as the bias point approaches the catastrophic damage level.
-Figure 2.4 shows the relaxation oscillation frequency of this laser as a function of $\sqrt{P_0}$ , where $P_0$ is the output power, together with that of similar lasers with longer cavity lengths.
-All lasers tested suffered catastrophic damage between 6 and 8 mW per facet.
+Figure 2.4 shows the relaxation oscillation frequency of this laser as a function of $\sqrt{P_0}$, where P_0 is the output power, together with that of similar lasers with longer cavity lengths.
+All lasers tested suffered catastrophic damage within 6 and 8 mW/facet.
 The advantage of a short-cavity laser in high-frequency modulation is evident.